ArduPilot/ardupilot_wiki/common/source/docs/common-kde-can-escs.rst

     Please use Copter-4.1 (or higher), Plane-4.1 (or higher) or Rover-4.1 (or higher) with these ESCs because while earlier versions of ArduPilot supported them, there were issues with the range and motor ordering which made the setup difficult.

+.. note:: KDE has released new firmware that offers the option of using standard DroneCAN protocol or their custom CAN protocol.
+The following page details setup using older firmware or newer firmware when the custom CAN protocol is selected.
+To setup for use as a standard DroneCAN ESC see the firmware update and setup instructions `here <https://cdn.shopify.com/s/files/1/0496/8205/files/DroneCAN_QuickStart_1.0.3.pdf>`__.

 Where To Buy
 ------------